Nazanin-hub/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

+In January, the number of successful projects was 56, while the number of failed projects was 33 and canceled projects was 7.
+The number of successful projects is rising up during Jan to May however it has one fluctuation between Jan to March.
+It reached it's peak in May.
+During March to May, it experienced a rapid surge to 111 and then it dramatically declined to 37 in December.
+The trend of failed projects is aproximately the same.
+It is gradually rising up during Jan to May and it has one fluctuation in Feb.
+It reached it's peak in May and then continued with a gradual decrease to 31 in Nov.
+However it has a big jump in Oct.
+Finally, in Dec, the number of successful and failed projects are close together.

 https://github.com/Nazanin-hub/kickstarter-analysis/blob/master/Outcomes_vs_Goals.png

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered